 Idly sitting in our 1899 schoolhouse, the heirloom Seth Thomas Grandfather clock (circa 1800’s) steadily ticks towards the end of this insane year.
 My heavy heart beats against the rhythm of this admired relic.
-The year of 2020 will be long remembered for it’s challenges and hardships and sadnesses it carried across the globe and into our own homes.
+I will long remember 2020 for it’s challenges and hardships and sadnesses it carried across the globe and into our own homes.

-I’m posting a few powerful old sayings that feel so contemporary in this troubled time.
-They warm my spirit and I hope you, too, are reminded that …”but Hope smiles from the threshold of the year to come, Whispering ‘it will be happier’…” ~Alfred, Lord Tennyson.
+I want to share a few powerful old sayings that feel so contemporary in this troubled time.
+They warm my spirit.
+I hope you are reminded that …”but Hope smiles from the threshold of the year to come, Whispering ‘it will be happier’…” ~Alfred, Lord Tennyson.

 “And now let us welcome the new year full of things that have never been”.